US COVID-19 deaths hit another one-day high at over 4,300

 The daily figure is subject to revision, but deaths have been rising sharply over the past 2 1/2 months, and the country is now in the most lethal phase of the outbreak yet, even as the vaccine is being rolled out.
 New cases are running at nearly a quarter-million per day on average.

 More than 9.3 million Americans have received their first shot of the vaccine, or less than 3% of the population, according to the Centers for Disease Control and Prevention.
-That is well short of the hundreds of millions who experts say will be need to be inoculated to vanquish the outbreak.
+That is well short of the hundreds of millions who experts say will need to be inoculated to vanquish the outbreak.

 The effort is ramping up around the country.
 Large-scale, drive-thru vaccination sites have opened at stadiums and other places, enabling people to get their shots through their car windows.